bkimminich/it-security-lecture/slides/01-00-introduction.md

 * Presence at lectures is mandatory and will be logged
 * Exercises are mandatory (unless explicitly marked as _optional_)
-* Exercises marked with ":pushpin:" might be done in the plenum
+* Exercises marked with ":pushpin:" are usually done as a group using
+  * whiteboard, flipcharts or brown-paper
+  * _or_ a dedicated [Spitfire](https://spitfire.peewee.space/) virtual
+    whiteboard
 * Exercises marked with ":pencil:" have a (digitally) written outcome
 * Active participation is encouraged.
 Otherwise at least be quiet
 * If you are done with the last exercise of the day, you may leave